 The bottom line of any insurance policy is peace of mind.
-Whether it’s time to renew a policy or buy your first homeowners, condo, or rental insurance, the process can be bewildering.
-We’ll help you sort it all out and aid you in making smart choices that will impact your wallet for years to come.
-Often, when faced with these decisions, many of us simply don’t know what we should be watching for; we’ll fix that.
-You’ll know what to look for when buying or renewing the policies that protect your home, condo, apartment and possessions.
+Whether it's time to renew a policy or buy your first homeowners, condo, or rental insurance policy, the process can be bewildering.
+We'll help you sort it all out and aid you in making smart choices that will impact your wallet for years to come.
+When faced with these decisions, many of us don't know what we should be watching for; we'll fix that.
+You'll know what to look for when buying or renewing the policies that protect your home, condo, apartment, and possessions.
 It all boils down to the following tips.

 Let's start with the foundation of a policy – what is it?

 It's your job to understand what the risks are.
 In a nutshell, your premium is a mitigated risk for the insurance company providing coverage.
 Factors are unique to you and where and how you live.
 They range from crime rates in your neighborhood to how you do (or don't) secure your home.
 Even the number and size of trees around your home, condo, or apartment are a factor.
 Trees are considered because of the potential damage they can cause in instances like hurricanes.
 These elements are analyzed to determine your unique policy's cost (assumed risk).
 Be sure to ask your agent questions about these factors before you make your decision and take the time to compare the policies available to you.
 If you thoroughly understand what is covered under your policy, you won't make assumptions and be sorry later.

 Now, look for ways to have your premium work for you – here's how:

 It's simple, practical investments in home security and safety can reap financial rewards in the form of lower premiums.
 You may also find insurance savings based on home construction materials and its physical location.
 So before you commit, inventory your home, and if you have any of the features below, ask your agent if they will result in a discount on your insurance: